BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 ### Sampling Data

-First off, let's describe the data and the way it has been collected.
+First off, let's describe sampling data and the way it has been collected.

 | API under test | Name on chart |
 |----------|-------------|